Pro Football Hall of Fame: Hall of Fame Village

 In addition to drawing fans and visitors, the NFL Hall of Fame Village is also envisioned as a hub for sports technology, innovation, and education, providing a platform for collaboration among companies and organizations in the sports industry.
 The ongoing development is expected to create a lasting economic impact on Canton and the surrounding region.

+As of 2026 the development remained unfinished.